zNaLa/docs/docs/Premium FAQs.md

 Rythm Premium audio bitrate is twice as much as normal Rythm's audio bitrate.

-Do note that some songs on Youtube (or other platforms) have a lower bitrate than the maximum bitrate Rythm can play, therefore they have lower audio quality than others.
+Do note that some songs on Youtube (or other platforms) have a lower bitrate than the maximum bitrate Rythm can play, therefore they may have lower audio quality than others.